pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 If you're a freshman/beginner to CS, the truth is you probably do not have much coding/professional experience, making it super hard to stand out as a candidate.
 Be scrappy and try to get any experience possible.
 Here are a couple of options:

 #### Teaching Assistant/Peer Tutoring
-If you do pretty well in your classes then you should apply to be a [Teaching Assistant](https://pittcs.wiki/academics/uta/) or Peer Tutors.
+If you do pretty well in your classes then you should apply to be a [Teaching Assistant](https://pittcs.wiki/academics/uta/) or Peer Tutor.
 Pitt CS never has enough of either which means getting the position will be non-competitive and you will get the opportunity to be paid to teach CS!

 Applications usually open up mid Fall or Spring semester, but you can also ask your current CS professors to remind you.

 #### Personal Projects
 It hurts when companies won't hire you for entry level technical experience because you don't have any technical experience.
 In these scenarios, the best way to show off your technical skills is by doing personal projects.

-Learn a new language, go to hackathons, or help solve a current problem you have with code!
-Once you do a personal project you then can put it on your resume and talk to companies about it.
+Learn a new language, go to hackathons, or help solve a current problem you have using code!
+Once you complete a personal project, you then can put it on your resume and talk to companies about it.
 Though it may be intimidating in the beginning, it also is a lot of fun!

 #### Research / Freshmen Internships
 Freshmen in the past have gotten research positions and internships but it isn't easy.
-The best way to maximize your chances for an internships is to apply to [all the freshmen programs](https://pittcs.wiki/career/freshman-sophomore-opportunities/) and hope one of them stick.
+The best way to maximize your chances for an internships is to apply to [all the freshmen programs](https://pittcs.wiki/career/freshman-sophomore-opportunities/) and hope one of them sticks.

-[Rsearch](https://pittcs.wiki/academics/research/) is similarly tough since it often involves domain knowledge that most freshmen don't have.
+[Research](https://pittcs.wiki/academics/research/) is similarly tough since it often involves domain knowledge that most freshmen don't have.
 We recommend you get to know your current CS professors and the research they are currently conducting.
 Ask if they are looking to hire/mentor a freshman, or if they know any professor who is.

 #### Any Opportunity
 Whether it's volunteering at a local school or a club leadership position, we recommend you try to take advantage of any opportunity that is thrown your way as each opportunity is a chance to grow your network and get any semblance of technical experience.
 You never know what might happen!